graded-cs-resources/IB-Computer-Science-Notes/unit1/01_Getting_Set_Up.md

 ## Let's install (and learn about) some software!

-If there is one thing that is true about writing your own computer software - a major element of this course and our focus for the first semester - it is that it takes software to make software.

 Part of my goal as a teacher is to get you comfortable with the way *real computer programmers* use software to make software; that starts today.

 Today we will do FIVE major software things.
 Click each link, follow the instructions, then click back to get back here.